-Gene that doubles risk of lung failure due to Covid common in South Asians
+Gene That Doubles Risk Of Lung Failure Due To Covid Common In South Asians

-New Delhi, Nov 5 (IANS) University of Oxford scientists have uncovered a gene that doubles the risk of lung failure and death from Covid, BBC reported.
+New Delhi: University of Oxford scientists have uncovered a gene that doubles the risk of lung failure and death from Covid, BBC reported.

 They say 60 per cent of people from South Asian backgrounds and 15 per cent of people of European ancestry carry the high-risk version of the gene.